-If an issuing credit institution fails to meet the requirements of the Liquidity Test, it will have 14 days to take the necessary redress measures to meet the relevant requirements.
+If an issuing credit institution fails to meet the requirements of the Liquidity Test, it will have to take the necessary redress measures to meet the relevant requirements.
 As long as an issuing credit institution has not taken the necessary redress measures, it is not allowed to issue new Belgian covered bonds (under a programme or on a stand-alone basis).

-9. LIMITATIONS ON ISSUE OF BELGIAN COVERED BONDS BY AN ISSUING CREDIT INSTITUTION AND SUBSCRIPTION OF OWN COVERED BONDS
+10. LIMITATIONS ON ISSUE OF BELGIAN COVERED BONDS BY AN ISSUING CREDIT INSTITUTION AND SUBSCRIPTION OF OWN COVERED BONDS

-9.1.
+10.1.
 Limitation of the amount of Belgian covered bonds

-An issuing credit institution may no longer issue further Belgian covered bonds if the amount of the cover assets exceeds 8% of the total assets of such credit institution, except with the prior consent of the Supervisor.
+Based on Article 10 of the Covered Bonds Royal Decree, an issuing credit institution may no longer issue further Belgian covered bonds if the amount of the cover assets exceeds 8% of the total assets of such credit institution, except with the prior consent of the Supervisor.
 The Supervisor can specify which assets are to be taken into account for the purpose of calculating this 8% limit and how such assets should be valued.